 Tell them how important a retirement plan is to you.
 If they're not convinced, find out how many other employees would like to have this important benefit.
 If all else fails, remind your employer that a retirement plan may help attract new employees to your company, and there are tax benefits for the business as well.

 The next time you interview, carefully compare your job offers.
 Ask about all available benefits, including a retirement plan like a 401(k) and the employer match.
 Calculate the value, in dollars, of the potential employer match.
 If you're not offered one, consider negotiating a higher salary to make up for the loss.

-There are two types of Individual Retirement Accounts (IRAs) you can consider in this case: a traditional IRA and a Roth IRA.
+There are two types of individual retirement accounts, or IRAs, you can consider in this case: a traditional IRA and a Roth IRA.
 Both have advantages and disadvantages.

-With the traditional IRA, your contributions are tax-deductible now.
+With a traditional IRA, your contributions are tax-deductible now.
 Withdrawals are taxed as ordinary income and if taken prior to age 59½ they may be subject to a 10% penalty.
-You can contribute to a traditional IRA until age 70½ and there are no income limitations.
-Read more about the traditional IRA.
+You can contribute to a traditional IRA until age 70½, and there are no income limitations.

 Having a Roth IRA means you'll have to pay taxes on contributions now and you won't be able to deduct these contributions - but any earnings grow tax-free.
 And with the Roth, there is no limit to how long you can contribute.